Multiphonic Guitar w/treatment

 Miller's degeneration explores "prepared guitar" as a form of sonic fragmentation.
 First altered in 1982, "The Zoo" (a deconstructed Gibson Kalamazoo) was one of many oddities integral to the sound of Ann Arbor Michigan's willfully obscure GKW.
 This instrument is equiped with 1 Humbucker in standard placement panned Right, 1 Humbucker suspended above the 1st Fret facing down panned Left, and 2 inexpensive Piezo contact pickups at the Body panned Right and at the Headstock panned Left.
 Lastly, a Hexaphonic pickup in standard placement outputs each string separately with each string running through a different device.
 The aforementioned Humbucker that is suspended above the 1st Fret facing down picks up String Sounds from where the Strings are struck and the Nut (the opposite side from the usual vibration between the manipulated String and the Bridge).
 While these 5 pickups are deliberately panned full Stereo, many frequencies interact with each other and at times swap positions creating a naturally random complexity across the Stereo Field.
 Retaining this unique mulitple output, Miller adds a score of Guitar FX pedals, Casio SK1 8-bit sampling, analog tapes, transistor radio, and the liberal use of a Bixby Tailpiece - hence the blanket statement; "Mulitphonic Guitar w/Treatment".

 Due to the Piezo pickups, String sounds occur below the bridge, above the nut, and from the Guitar body itself.
 The bridge is not saddled - instead completely smooth so that the strings are mobile and free to slide from side to side enhancing the instrument's erratic microtonal sound.
 The Strings are strung approximately a 5th below standard tuning.
 Sometimes a special Tuning is set up, but more often than not Pitch and Intonation are completely arbitrary.
 The use of a guitar pick and the traditional approach to playing a "Guitar Neck with Frets" is rare.
 The "Zoo"'s 6 strings are excited by active items such as a hammer, metal slides, combs, chains, restaraunt-style salt shaker, long screws, cello bow, eBow.
 It also uses prepared items such as aligator clips, binder clips, large springs, Ace bandage fasteners, vintage barretts and other found objects.
-Deep Listening is Key.
+Deep Listening and Trusting the Unknown is his modus operandi and it is with this unseen nature that Miller adheres to.

 Miller honed his prepared guitar approach with Chicago's DIRTY OLD MAN RIVER.
 Songwriter Julian Mills graciously let him have at it.